 3.8 Change in Location

 Some aspects of our programmes will be delivered online in 2020/21.
 The majority of City’s programmes, where delivered in-person this academic year, will be delivered on the main site in and around Northampton Square.
-Our postgraduate business courses are delivered in Bunhill Row and our postgraduate law courses, where delivered in-person, will be taught at our Gray's Inn site until our new purpose-built premises opens in 2020/21.
+Our postgraduate business courses, where delivered in-person, will be delivered in Bunhill Row.
+Our postgraduate law courses, where delivered in-person, will be taught at our Gray's Inn site until our new purpose-built premises opens in 2020/21.
 Each location is approximately 20 minutes’ walk from the main Northampton Square site.
 Substantial parts of our health programmes are delivered through external placement locations within the London region.
 We also deliver a number of programmes in other London or international locations either solely or in partnership with other organisations.
-Currently, the only planned location change is that from 2020/21, our postgraduate Law provision will be delivered from new purpose-built premises on the main Northampton Square site.
+Currently, the only planned location change is that during this academic year, our postgraduate Law provision will move to our new purpose-built premises on the main Northampton Square site.
 This relocation, including mitigation of risks and any health and safety compliance, is being managed by a Project Board reporting to City’s Executive Committee.

 3.9 Matters beyond our control (‘Force Majeure’)

-In addition to those actions within our control and Risk Register, section 21.3 of our Terms and Conditions set out events that are beyond our reasonable control, and the reasonable steps that we would take to minimise disruption to your studies should such events arise.
+1.1 In addition to those actions within our control and Risk Register, section 21.4 of our Terms and Conditions set out events that are beyond our reasonable control, and the reasonable steps that we would take to minimise disruption to your studies should such events arise.
 The events beyond the Institution’s reasonable control (‘Force Majeure Events’) including but are not limited to:

 3.10 Changes in programme content or delivery in continuing programmes